Student Life Programming Grants

 - Funding is for the direct payment of vendors or independent contractors who provided services for the program or the reimbursement of event purchases made by a student group member.

-- If funded, student organizations will receive the grant proceeds in their group account after a room has been reserved and a plan has been provided for storage of equipment and reusable items.
+- If funded, student organizations will receive the grant proceeds in their group account once their event has been registered and approved in HopkinsGroups and a plan has been provided for storage of equipment and reusable items.
 Then the group will need to bring the appropriate original invoices, contracts, or receipts to their financial administrator for processing.

 - Proposals without a detailed budget or with an incomplete information may result in the program not being funded by SLPG.

 - Unused SLPG funding will be recalled at the end of the semester.

 - SLPG will not fund alcohol.
 If alcohol is a part of a proposed program, the event must take place on campus.
 All events with alcohol must abide by the University’s Alcohol Policy as well as state and local laws.

 - If alcohol is present at the event, an equally attractive non-alcoholic option must be available, as well as a meal or substantial food.

 - Grants submissions occur only one time per semester.

 - The deadline for submitting in the 2017 fall semester is September 10, 2017.

 - Grant proposals are due via online submissions before 11:59 p.m. on the deadline dates.
 Grants submitted in paper form or incomplete proposal forms will not be considered.